 WileyPLUS Homework Assignments: Students will complete homework assignments for each chapter to check their understanding of the course material.
-It is highly recommended these are completed after the assigned questions have been attempted and debriefed.
+It is highly recommended these are completed after the assigned problems have been attempted and debriefed.
 These assignments will be submitted and graded, and contribute to the student's final grade.

-Assignments and Examinations: The assignments and examinations will test the student's comprehension of both the technical and conceptual aspects of the course.
+Assignment and Examinations: The assignment and examinations will test the student's comprehension of both the technical and conceptual aspects of the course.

-Please note: This is not a course to register in if you are seeking an easy credit.
+Mastery of intermediate accounting concepts will require considerable time reading the textbook and attempting assigned accounting problems.
+To perform well in this course, you must spend time completing accounting problems and checking the answers to check your understanding.
+To maximize your learning, you should make an honest attempt at the accounting problem before reviewing the solution.
+This is not a course to register in if you are seeking an easy credit.
 For many students, this course is a difficult one.
-The difficulty arises from a challenging subject matter as well as failing to devote enough time to the course content, including completing chapter readings, working through accounting problems, and completing the homework assignments.
-Students will find that there is likely to be a direct correlation between the number of accounting problems prepared, the adequacy of debrief of those problems, review of chapter content, completion of the homework assignments, and the student's course grade.
+The difficulty arises from a challenging subject matter as well as failing to devote enough time to the course content, including preparing for class, working through accounting problems, and completing the weekly assignments.
+You will find that there is likely to be a direct correlation between the number of accounting problems you prepare, the adequacy of your debrief of those problems, your attendance in class, your completion of the weekly assignments and your course grade.